 • First domestic livestock imported by sea from California.

-• The first use of the name dalles for the area now known as The Dalles on the Columbia River.
-The word dalle is French for flagstone or slab.
+• The first written use of the name dalles for the area now known as The Dalles on the Columbia River, in reference to the rapids on the river at this site.
+Fur trader Gabriel Franchère described the rapids in 1814 as “a channel cut by nature through the rocks, which are here almost perpendicular: the channel is from 150 to 300 feet wide, and about two miles long.
+The whole body of the river rushes through it, with great violence, and renders navigation impracticable.”
+The word dalle is French for flagstone, slab, or large tile.
 The term was used by the French-Canadian trappers of the Hudson’s Bay Company, and referred to the large, smooth slabs of basalt rock that formed a narrow channel for the turbulent waters of the Columbia River.
 The name La Grande Dalle de la Columbia became established.
+The rapids that gave The Dalles its name were submerged when The Dalles Dam went into operation in 1957.
 The town has had several names since incorporation: Dalles, 1851; Wascopum, 1853; The Dalles, 1860.
 Another Indian name in use was Win-quatt, signifying a place encircled by rock cliffs.

 • U.S. and Great Britain agree to “joint occupancy” of Oregon.

 • Adams-Onis Treaty with Spain fixing northern boundary of California at 42 degree north, ceding Spain’s discovery rights north of 42 degrees to the U. S.

 • Hudson’s Bay Company takes over North West Company.